timboettiger/action-replay-mk-iii/manual_en.md

-# SNES Action Replay MKIII V1.1 - Manual/Guide (English)
+# SNES Action Replay MK3 V1.1 - Manual/Guide (English)

 Translation V2.1

-Copyright (C) 2024 by Tim Böttiger
+Copyright (C) 2024/2025 by Tim Böttiger

 ## WELCOME!

-Welcome to the world of the "Action Replay MK III".
-The "Action Replay MK III" offers you numerous new possibilities, such as the completely revamped trainer, parameter groups, and the improved German menu system.
+Welcome to the world of the "Action Replay MK3".
+The "Action Replay MK3" offers you numerous new possibilities, such as the completely revamped trainer, parameter groups, and the improved German menu system.

 > **COPYRIGHT:** `SUPER NES` and `NINTENDO` are registered trademarks of Nintendo America INC.